 You probably already know that it takes a lot behind the scene to make the Durham Farmers Market happen every week.
 The DFM maintains staff to run the market and has ongoing expenses for renting the Pavilion, insurance, providing community outreach programs and special events.
 These expenses are all funded by membership and vendor booth fees that are generated week to week.
-The loss of income during March and April has nearly depleted the small amount of reserve savings we maintain for emergencies.
-Our farmers and craft vendors are struggling to remain in business themselves with the extended shut-down.
-They continue to depend on the DFM infrastructure, so we are reaching out to supporters to help us recover from the shutdown.
-If you are able, please make a gift donation today to the DFM Friends of the Market fundraiser so we can continue serving the Durham community.
+With the market being closed during the extended stay-at-home orders, and having limited space capacity for our usual number of vendors per distancing requirements, the market continues to lose hundreds of dollars per week.
+The market has also incurred added expenses to maintain COVID-19 public health guidelines including additional labor, signage, PPE, technology and more.
+If you are able, please make a gift donation today to the DFM Friends of the Market fundraiser so that we can continue serving the Durham community.

 The Market will be CLOSED March 28th, but there’s good news……